Zero-FA/faq-simulator/faqs/performance-account.md

 This guideline is designed to ensure disciplined, consistent trading and is not meant to penalize traders who maintain a structured trading approach.
 However, it discourages traders who use a high-risk, windfall trading strategy to secure withdrawals without maintaining consistent trading behavior.

 The 30% rule is reviewed during payout approvals, and payouts may be denied if the profit balance does not align with the rule’s parameters.
 Traders are encouraged to trade consistently and adhere to these guidelines to avoid issues with payout approvals.

-Clarity between 30% Drawdown Rule & 30% Consistency Rule
-Watch the video below to understand how you can calculate your 30% rules before requesting a payout.

-Play

-00:00
-09:00
-Mute

-Settings
-Enter fullscreen

-Play

 Risk Management, Stop Losses, Profit Targets, Trailing Apex Trader Funding provides traders with an opportunity to demonstrate disciplined risk management and effective trading strategies.
 Proper risk management is not just encouraged but is mandatory for all accounts, ensuring that trading is conducted responsibly and without speculative or reckless behavior.